kasmtech/KasmVNC/README.md

 | interface | Which interface to bind the web server to. |

 ### Development
 Would you like to contribute to KasmVNC?
-Please reachout to us at info@kasmweb.com

-We need help, especially in packaging KasmVNC for various operating systems.
-We would love to have standard debian or RMP packages and host our own repo, however, that all requires a lot of experience, proper testing, and pipeline development for automated builds.

-We also need help with Windows, which is not currently supported.
-While KasmVNC can technically be built for Windows 10, it is unusably slow, due to all the changes that occured in Windows since the original Windows support was added in the chain of VNC forked projects.
+Please reachout to us at info@kasmweb.com.
+We have investigated or are working on the following, if you have experience in these fields and would like to help please let us know.

+Real-time H264 encoding using NVIDIA and Intel encoding technology.

+Windows version of KasmVNC.
+We have been able to get it to compile for Windows and increased the performance, but still not releasable.
+Experienced Windows developers with a background in cross compiling would help.

+ARM version of KasmVNC, we have had requests for this and at one point we did have an ARM build of KasmVNC but it takes dev cycles to mainain and bring it back to life.

 ### Compiling From Source
 See the [builder/README.md](https://github.com/kasmtech/KasmVNC/blob/master/builder/README.md).
 We containerize our build systems to ensure highly repeatable builds.